Answers to your questions about market mood and market sentiment

 When the atmospheric pressure was low , people expected bad weather, without knowing how bad it would be and how long the bad weather would last.

 The barometer reading was only a clue, because the reality could be different than the expected weather.
 But at least people had some indication of what could happen.
-A sentiment of mood barometer is like a weather barometer : it is just an indication.
+A sentiment or mood barometer is like a weather barometer : it is just an indication.

 What is the difference between investing and trading ?